-If you’re looking for a true taste of Japan, Osaka is a great place to start your trip in Japan, because of its proximity to other, smaller cities.
+If you’re looking for a true taste of Japan, Osaka is a great place to start your trip, because of its proximity to other Japanese cities you should visit.
 Osaka is the second largest metropolitan city in Japan after Tokyo and it is a transportation hub, making it the perfect base for visiting this region of Japan.

 While there are a million sights, restaurants, temples and markets to see [read about it all in our 2-day Osaka itinerary], once you’ve completed the must-sees in Osaka, you’ll want to venture out into the countryside nearby to see everything else the region has to offer on a few days trips from Osaka.